The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 Is a Composting Toilet Comfortable?

-A modern and high-quality compost toilet is very efficient and comfortable, therefore, not comparable to the old toilet from grandmother's time.
+A modern and high-quality compost toilet is very efficient and comfortable, therefore, not comparable to the old toilet from my grandmother's time.
 It is time to put an end to that unfair prejudice.

 I’ve had all sorts of reactions to my toilet.
 Some blink and turn away, others glance furtively at it the way you might glance at a road accident before you catch yourself.
 Children, in particular, show a disturbing fascination in what lies beyond ‘the hole'.